datatrails/veracity/README.md

 **By default there will be no output.
 If the verification has succeeded an exit code of 0 will be returned.**

-If the verification command is run with `--log-level=INFO` the output will be:
+If the verification command is run with `--loglevel=INFO` the output will be:

     verifying for tenant: tenant/6ea5cd00-c711-3649-6914-7b125928bbb4
     verifying: 663 334 018fa97ef269039b00 2024-05-24T08:27:00.2+01:00 publicassets/87dd2e5a-42b4-49a5-8693-97f40a5af7f8/events/a022f458-8e55-4d63-a200-4172a42fc2aa